Webcam Lighting Test — Analyse Your Camera Lighting Conditions

 What the Lighting Metrics Measure

 The tool divides your camera frame into a 3x3 grid of nine zones and analyses each zone independently.
 This approach catches problems that a simple average would miss — such as a bright hotspot on one side while the rest of the frame is dark.
+Use the webcam grid overlay to add a rule-of-thirds grid, crosshair, or face guide to your live camera feed.

 Brightness Score